-In February 2022 James Cafferky, Anna Day and Jack Hawke (何健平) interviewed Graham Priest for UPJA’s Conversations from the Region, an ongoing series of discussions that invites philosophers who are originally from or based in Australasia, or whose work has had significant influence on philosophy in the region, to share their student experiences, ideas from their areas of expertise, and thoughts on the discipline more broadly.
-The segment looks into what inspires people to study philosophy and how they pursue their philosophical interests, and aims to give our audiences a better idea of the work that academic philosophers do.
+In February 2022, James Cafferky, Anna Day and Jack Hawke (何健平) interviewed Graham Priest for UPJA’s Conversations from the Region, an ongoing series of discussions with philosophers from, or working in, Australasia.
+The segment explores how people become philosophers and how philosophers work, giving our audiences a better idea of the work that academic philosophers do.

 Jack: What are your philosophical interests and what are you working on at the moment?

 I started my philosophical life as a logician but that was a long time ago.
 I’ve been around for quite a long time, and I’ve acquired lots of interests over the years.
 I’ve never lost an interest.
 There are actually very few parts of philosophy that don’t interest me.
 So I’ve written a lot of logic, philosophy of logic, metaphysics, history of philosophy, East and West—I am particularly interested in Buddhist philosophy.
 The course I’m teaching at the moment in New York is on the philosophy of mathematics.
 The next book is going to be on nothingness, and the last book was on political philosophy—so it’s a pretty broad spectrum.

 Jack: What initially got you interested in philosophy, and why were you motivated to specialise in logic?